-Cassie came to Independence Prosthetics-Orthotics after receiving a master’s degree in prosthetics and orthotics from the University of Hartford and a bachelor’s degree in biomedical engineering from the University of Rochester.
+Cassie joined the Independence Prosthetics Orthotics team after receiving a Master’s degree in Prosthetics and Orthotics from the University of Hartford in Connecticut and a Bachelor’s degree in Biomedical Engineering from the University of Rochester in New York.
 She was drawn to Delaware by the research being done at the University of Delaware, but quickly discovered a passion for patient care.

-Outside of work she enjoys cheering for Syracuse University’s men’s basketball team, being outdoors and volunteering with Team Red White and Blue.
+Outside of work she enjoys cheering for Syracuse University’s basketball team, being outdoors and volunteering with America's Veterans Team Red White and Blue.

-After retiring from the military, he enrolled in and completed a B.S. degree in Health administration at Eastern Michigan University.
-After graduating from the program, Ronnell applied for and was accepted into the Vocational Rehabilitation Program for veterans where he was able to complete a M.S. degree in Orthotics and Prosthetics.
-He also has A.S degree in Applied Health Sciences
+After retiring from the military, he enrolled in and completed a Bachelor’s degree in Health Administration at Eastern Michigan University in Ypsilanti, Michigan.
+After graduating, Ronnell was accepted into the Vocational Rehabilitation Program for veterans where he was able to complete a Master’s degree in Orthotics and Prosthetics.
+He has Associate’s degree in Applied Health Sciences.

-Ronnell joined the Independence Prosthetics-Orthoics team in 2015.
-In his spare time, he enjoys spending time with his family, participating in community activities and support his hometown sporting teams.
+Ronnell enjoys spending time with his family, participating in community activities and supporting his hometown sporting teams.

 C. Ped, CFo

-Michael was raised in Swarthmore, PA and graduated from Widener University.
-He started his career as a Certified Pedorthist in 2004 at Foot Solutions, a specialty retail store.
+Michael was raised in Swarthmore, Pennsylvania and graduated from Widener University in Chester, PA.
+He started his career as a Certified Pedorthist (C. Ped) in 2004 at Foot Solutions, a specialty retail store.
 With an expertise in providing proper fitting shoes as well as custom foot orthotics using Amfit's patented electronic 3D scanner, he was able to offer solutions to common foot ailments such as plantar fasciitis, fallen arches, arthritis and heel spurs.
-In 2007, he became a certified practitioner of MASS Posture Theory; a comprehensive alternative theory to Neutral Position theory and methodology.
+In 2007, he became a Certified Practitioner of MASS Posture Theory; a comprehensive alternative theory to Neutral Position theory and methodology.

-In 2012, Michael joined Independence Prosthetics Orthotics and specialized in short articulating AFO’s, custom foot orthotics, diabetic foot complications, partial foot amputations and custom molded shoes.
-In 2017, he accepted a position in Pittsburgh with Delatorre Orthotics and Prosthetics, Inc., and became a Certified Fitter-orthotics.
-In 2018, wanting to be closer to family, Michael decided to leave Pittsburgh and re-joined the IPO team.
+In 2012, Michael joined the Independence Prosthetics Orthotics team and specialized in short articulating ankle foot orthoses (AFO’s), custom foot orthotics, diabetic foot complications, partial foot amputations and custom molded shoes.
+In 2017, he accepted a position in Pittsburgh and became a Certified Orthotic Fitter (CFo).
+Wanting to be closer to his hometown and family, Michael decided to leave Pittsburgh and re-joined the Independence team in 2018.

 In his spare time he enjoys spending time with his family at the Jersey shore, hiking in the Poconos and jogging on weekends.

-Melissa is a Certified Prosthetist-Orthotist (CPO) hailing originally from South Jersey.
-After graduating from Cabrini College with a Bachelor’s degree in Exercise Science, she decided to continue her education at the University of Hartford, where she earned a Master’s degree in Prosthetics and Orthotics.
-She completed her residency in the Mid Atlantic area of Washington, DC.
+Melissa joined the Independence Prosthetics Orthotics Team in June 2018.
+She is an American Board for Certification (ABC) Certified Prosthetist-Orthotist (CPO) hailing from Southern New Jersey.
+After graduating from Cabrini College with a Bachelor’s degree in Exercise Science, she decided to continue her education at the University of Hartford in Connecticut where she earned a Master’s degree in Prosthetics and Orthotics.
+She completed her residency in the Mid-Atlantic area of Washington, DC.